eeveebot/eevee/hugo/content/docs/deployment/deploy-with-flux.md

 To deploy eevee with FluxCD from manifests, see [deployment/deploy-manually](/docs/deployment/deploy-manually) and [custom-resources/crds](/docs/custom-resources/crds).

-Once you have generated those CR manifests, simply add them to your flux-system Kustomization alongside the operator and CRD manifests.
+Once you have generated those CR manifests, simply add them to your flux-system Kustomization alongside the operator manifests.

 You may also use the eevee-operator git repository as a GitRepo source in Flux.
-See [operator/deploy-with-flux](/docs/operator/deploy-with-flux) for info on that.
+See [deployment/operator/deploy-with-flux](/docs/deployment/operator/deploy-with-flux) for info on that.